Patty Jenkins: 2015–present: Breakthrough and worldwide fame

 In 2015, Jenkins signed on as director for the DC Extended Universe film Wonder Woman, with a screenplay by Allan Heinberg and a story co-written by Heinberg, Zack Snyder and Jason Fuchs, and starring Gal Gadot.
-The film was released in June 2017 and gave Jenkins the biggest domestic opening for a female director, surpassing previous record holder Fifty Shades of Grey by Sam Taylor-Johnson.
-With this film, Jenkins also became the first female director of an American studio superhero movie.
+The film was released in June 2017, and gave Jenkins the biggest domestic opening for a female director, surpassing previous record holder Fifty Shades of Grey by Sam Taylor-Johnson.
+With this film, Jenkins also became the first female director of an American studio superhero film, and the third female director to direct a film with a budget over $100 million.
 The film was acclaimed by both critics and audiences and grossed over $800 million worldwide, exceeding box office original predictions.
 Wonder Woman eventually became the highest-grossing film directed by a woman, surpassing previous record holder Mamma Mia! by Phyllida Lloyd.
-However, in 2019, Frozen II directed by Jennifer Lee (with Chris Buck) and Captain Marvel, directed by Anna Boden (with Ryan Fleck) became number 1 and 2 respectively, dropping Wonder Woman and Jenkins to number 3.
+However, in 2019, Frozen II directed by Jennifer Lee (with Chris Buck) and Captain Marvel, directed by Anna Boden (with Ryan Fleck) became number one and two respectively, dropping Wonder Woman and Jenkins to number three.

 While promoting Wonder Woman, Jenkins mentioned that her next project would likely be a limited television series developed with her husband.
-This project was later revealed as a horror series titled Riprore to premiere on the video-on-demand service Shudder.
-In July 2017, the US cable network TNT announced Jenkins would direct the premiere of a six-episode television drama, I Am the Night, written by her author husband Sam Sheridan and featuring her Wonder Woman star Chris Pine.
-She additionally served as an executive producer.
+This project was later revealed as a horror series titled Riprore, to premiere on the video-on-demand service Shudder.
+In July 2017, the cable network TNT announced Jenkins would direct the premiere of a six-episode television drama, I Am the Night, written by her husband Sam Sheridan, and featuring her Wonder Woman star Chris Pine.
+She additionally served as executive producer.

 In September 2017, Variety reported Jenkins would return to direct Wonder Woman 2.
 However, on MTV's "Happy, Sad, Confused" podcast, Jenkins revealed that she considered walking away from the sequel due to salary dispute between her and Warner Bros.
-On December 6, 2017, Jenkins was named by Time magazine as a 7th runner-up for Time Person of the Year.
+On December 6, 2017, Jenkins was named by Time as the seventh runner-up for Time Person of the Year.